insberr/schedule-personalizer/src/pages/setup/animation.md

   - [keep using in browser]

 - (if studentvue was logged into on v1) stay signed in with studentvue?
-  - [yes]
   - (loading circle of doom while getting studentvue data and setting up)
-  - [no]
-    - Manually enter data
-      - [skip]
-- (if not previously logged in on v1) login to studentvue
+- (if not previously logged in on v1) login to studentvue?
   - [yes]
     - Studentvue login page
       - [next]